vuetifyjs/vuetify/packages/docs/src/pages/en/introduction/enterprise-support.md

 meta:
   nav: For Enterprise
   title: Direct support from Vuetify
-  description: Let the experts at Vuetify help you get the most out of your application with a customized support plan from the the team behind the framework.
+  description: Let the experts at Vuetify help you get the most out of your application with a customized support plan from the team behind the framework.
   keywords: vuetify enterprise, vuetify support, vuetify direct support, vuetify help
 related:
   - /introduction/long-term-support/